How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[S3] context window:} to keep the user aware of the current chatbot' context, \cite{jain2018convey} developed a chatbot for shopping that shows a context window on the side of the conversation.
+\textbf{[S3] context window:} to keep the user aware of the chatbot's current context, \citet{jain2018convey} developed a chatbot for shopping that shows a context window on the side of the conversation.
 In this window, the user can click on specific attributes and change them to fix inconsistencies.
-A survey showed that the chatbot outperformed a default chatbot (without the context window) for the mental demand and effort constructs.
-However, when the chatbots are built in third-party apps (e.g., Facebook Messenger), an extra window may not be possible.
+A survey showed that the chatbot outperformed a default chatbot (without the context window) for mental demand and effort constructs.
+However, when the chatbots are built into third-party apps (e.g., Facebook Messenger), an extra window may not be possible.

-\textbf{[S4] confirmation messages: }a conversation workflow may include confirmation messages to convey the chatbots' context to the user \cite{jain2018convey}.
-In \cite{duijst2017can}, when trying to block a stolen credit card, a confirmation message is used to verify the given personal data.
-In \cite{ayedoun2017can}, confirmation messages are used as a communicative strategy to check whether the system understanding about a particular utterance matches what the learner actually meant.
-Balancing the number of confirmation messages (see \cite{duijst2017can}) and the right moment to introduce them into the conversation flow is still under-investigated.
+\textbf{[S4] confirmation messages: }a conversation workflow may include confirmation messages to convey the chatbots' context to the user \citep{jain2018convey}.
+In \citet{duijst2017can}, when trying to block a stolen credit card, a confirmation message is used to verify the given personal data.
+In \citet{ayedoun2017communication}, confirmation messages are used as a communicative strategy to check whether the system's understanding about a particular utterance matches what the user actually meant.
+Balancing the number of confirmation messages (see \citep{duijst2017can}) and the right moment to introduce them into the conversation flow is still under-investigated.

 The surveyed literature supports that failing to demonstrate understanding about the users' individual utterances, the conversational context, and the interactional goals results in frustration and loss of credibility.
-However, most of the results are exploratory findings; there is a lack studies to investigate the extent to which the provided strategies influence users' behavior and perceptions.
+However, most of the results are exploratory; a lack of studies investigate the extent to which the provided strategies influence users' behaviors and perceptions.
+In the field of human-human communication, the cooperative principle \citep{grice1975logic} has been extensively applied to understand conversational partners' expectations during a conversation.
+Additionally, recent studies have shown that this principle influences chatbots' perceived humanness \citep{jacquet2019impact, jacquet2018gricean}.
+Particularly, the maxims of relation (the ability to be relevant) and manner (the ability to be clear and orderly) can contribute to the design of \textit{conscientious} chatbots.
 In addition, \textit{conscientiousness} is by itself a \textit{personality} trait; the more \textit{conscientiousness} a chatbot manifests, the more it can be perceived as attentive, organized, and efficient.
 The relationship between \textit{conscientiousness} and \textit{personality} is highlighted in Section \ref{sec:interrelationship}.